 - You gain experience using moves against a resisting opponent.
 When you are drilling a move your partner is intentionally cooperating so you can learn the movements.
 When trying a move during a roll, your partner may react in unexpected ways.
 This will allow you to anticipate how people will counter your techniques and teach you to adapt.

 - You get to learn what works for you.
 Every body is different; learn what works for you based on your size, strength, and flexibility.
 I like triangles and my husband likes guillotines.
-New set ups for the triangle tend to come a long easier for me than new set ups for the guillotine.
+New set ups for the triangle tend to come a lot easier for me than new set ups for the guillotine.
 This doesn’t mean I don’t work on improving my guillotines but I do know that if I am in a self defense situation I should go for the triangle, not the guillotine.

 Learn to Relax